ctu-mrs/mrs_uav_controllers/README.md

   * **pros**: robust control, immune to measurement noise and reference infeasibilities
   * **cons**: slow convergence, only for slow speeds (< 2 m/s), may have large control errors while tracking motion
   * briefly described in: `Petrlik, et al., "A Robust UAV System for Operations in a Constrained Environment", RA-L 2020`, [link](https://ieeexplore.ieee.org/abstract/document/8979150)
-* "NSF controller"
-  * nonlinear state feedback, obsolete
-  * should not be used on a real UAV
-  * is kept for testing and educational purposes
-  * outputs *desired attitude* only
 * "Failsafe controller"
   * feedforward controller for landing without a state estimator
   * relies on the Pixhawk's attitude controller for leveling